pvcraven/web-development-class/source/assignments/11_svg/svg.rst

   is better.
 * Use multiple types of SVG drawing commands.
   See `SVG Intro at W3Schools <https://www.w3schools.com/graphics/svg_intro.asp>`_/
 * Be detailed.
 A ten-line drawing won't go far in the detail.
+The rubric category for detail is only an estimate.
+40 lines of code that only draw a grid of lines isn't very complex, despite hitting the line count.
+Also, I'm only looking at the number of lines for the image.
+Lines for the web page, blank lines, comments, don't count.
 * Use color.

 .. image:: rubric.png